 Stick to your Payment Schedule

-Once you have a payment plan worked out with your provider or creditor, always make the monthly payments.
+Once you have negotiated a settlement or payment plan with your provider or creditor, don’t forget to get it in writing and always make the monthly payments.
 By doing so, you’ll keep medical debt off of your credit report.